-- 7.12.1 The Authority shall pay as a retention incentive 5% of the base salary at the beginning of the eighth (8th) year of continuous service with the Authority. - 7.12.2 The Authority shall pay as a retention incentive 7% of the base salary at the beginning of the fifteenth (15) year of continuous service with the Authority. - 7.12.3 Effective March 9, 2019, the Authority shall pay as a retention incentive 10% of the base salary at the beginning of the twentieth year of continuous service with the Authority.
+- 7.12.1 The Authority shall pay as a retention incentive 5% of the base salary at the beginning of the eighth (8th) year of continuous service with the Authority. - 7.12.2 The Authority shall pay as a retention incentive 7% of the base salary at the beginning of the fifteenth (15) year of continuous service with the Authority.

+7.12.3 The Authority shall pay as a retention incentive 10% of the base salary at the beginning of the twentieth year of continuous service with the Authority.